Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_example.rst

   }

 These API functions run on the first kernel by default, but they could support multi-kernels xclbin.
 Users will need to put numbers of kernels or index of the kernel in those functions to let the API know.
-The following code shows how to initialize XFBLAS library to support a xclbin with 2 kernels and run with the second kernel.
+The following code shows how to initialize Vitis BLAS library to support a xclbin with 2 kernels and run with the second kernel.

 .. code-block:: c++